equinor/everest-optimizers/README.md

 ruff check --select ALL
 ```

-- To only run ruff on a select folder or file, do these commands (for example):
+- To only run ruff on a select folder or file, do these commands example):

 ```bash
 ruff format src/